BioTheWolff/Jobwave/docs/Architecture.md

 The job offers and their related applications are stored in a [PostgreSQL](https://www.postgresql.org/) instance.
 The microservice is developed using [Kotlin](https://kotlinlang.org/).

 A job offer can be resolved into one of these two states:
-- Cancelled: the job offer was cancelled by the employer
+- Cancelled: the job offer was cancelled by the employer,
-- Completed: an applicant has been chosen by the employer
+- Completed: an applicant has been chosen by the employer.

 If the offer is Cancelled, all current applications are thus denied.
 If the offer is Completed, the microservice denies all applications automatically, except for the selected applicant, which is granted this job.